Mandates and Estate Agents

 The starting point is the listing itself: professional photographs taken in good light, an accurate floor plan, and a written description that presents the property clearly.
 From there, the property goes to the major online portals, the agency's own database of qualified buyers, and any relevant social media channels the agent works with.

-The specific property marketing techniques an agent applies matter more than most sellers expect.
+The specific property marketing techniques an agent applies count for more than most sellers expect.
 A property photographed poorly, or described in vague terms, reaches fewer buyers at the same cost as one presented well.
 The difference at any single step isn't dramatic.
 But it compounds across the full campaign.

 Ten proven property marketing strategies for South Africa cover a broader set of tools: targeted digital campaigns, database marketing, and coordinated open-day scheduling.
 An agent who uses several in combination generates more viewings than one who relies on portals alone.